jensnesten/SAXOBank-API-Tools/README.md

             df = pd.concat([df, new_data])
         df.to_csv("prices.csv", index=False)
 ```
 An error will still be thrown for monthly ranges higher than 4, and from January to March due to February only being 28 days.
+But 3 requests instead of 365 is still pretty good.

 ## infoGUI.py